-New Jersey Children’s Alliance actively supports and promotes New Jersey’s 10 accredited Child Advocacy Centers (CACs), and is working toward the mission of ensuring that every child in the state has access to a CAC.
-In support of that mission, we have set the goal of having 21 CACs in New Jersey by 2021.
+New Jersey Children’s Alliance actively supports and promotes New Jersey’s Child Advocacy Centers (CACs), and is working toward the mission of ensuring that every child in the state has access to a CAC.
+In support of that mission, we have set the goal of having 21 CACs in New Jersey by the end of 2021.